So instead, I’d like to share with you a holiday story I heard on the radio last night. It’s about a man who “paid it forward.”

 But one thing is certain: The helpful man recalls that evening with fondness and clarity.
 Even today, decades later, he keeps getting joy from the memory of helping the stranded family.

 In other words, the stranded family paid it forward — unexpectedly — by revealing the joy of giving.

 Happy Holidays from Afford Anything.

-- Thanks to Alex Proimo for the photo.
+Thanks to Alex Proimo for today’s photo.